tulane-intro-ai-engineering/main/SetupOpenAI.md

 * Tell the instructor immediately.
 * Create a new key and stop using the old one (the instructor may remove your access or rotate keys).

+6. **Usage**

+* Please be responsible in using this key.
+* Do not try to change models or use the key to fund your video generation startup ;)